sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolt.md

 Truly blameless is the cloth that is truly valued by considering it worthy of repair.

+Not only the buddhist monks have chosen this practice.
+The old sufis of Islam used to have patchwork robes as well and the clothing of saints like Francis can be assumed to have been heavily patched simply due to the radicality of his voluntary poverty and the need of repair.

 The poor peasants of old Japan used to patch their clothing so much that it sometimes ended up completely overpatched, being handed down for generations, as they could not afford anything new.
 This same clothing that the rich of their time have looked down upon is now shown in Museums and sold to the rich of today.

 [Show Boro cloth]